Skip to main content

 Why we're working together

 All life needs water.
 It’s the world’s most precious resource, necessary to make many essential products we use in our daily lives, including medicines, and the energy we use daily.
-Freshwater habitats—such as lakes, rivers, streams, wetlands, and aquifers— contain more than 10% of all known animals and around 50% of all known fish species.
+Freshwater habitats — such as lakes, rivers, streams, wetlands, and aquifers — contain more than 10% of all known animals and around 50% of all known fish species.

-Meanwhile, freshwater wildlife populations have suffered the harshest decline in size of all monitored wildlife populations, seeing an 85% decrease since 1970, according to WWF’s latest Living Planet Report.
+Meanwhile, freshwater wildlife populations have suffered the harshest decline in size of all monitored wildlife populations, seeing an 85% decrease since 1970, according to WWF’s Living Planet Report.

 Despite how important water is for people and nature, it is a surprisingly finite resource.
 Less than 1% of the world's water is fresh and accessible.